maths/moodle-qtype_stack/doc/en/Authoring/Units.md

     stackunits(num, units)

 where `num` is the part interpreted to be the numerical portion, and `units` is the portion considered to be the units.
 For example, if a student answers `10*m/s` then the internal value from this input will be `stackunits(10,m/s)`.
 Essentially the function `stackunits` is inert, but does subtly modify the display.
 However, having STACK split the student's answer this way is more reliable than teachers trying to find the "numerical part" themselves on a question by question basis.
+It essentially creates a single object representing a dimensional numerical quantity.
 If you are using the units answer tests then you need not worry about these internals.
 The units answer tests will happily acccept a `stackunits` expression.
-If you use other answer tests you can access the numerical and units parts with `first(args(ans1))` or `second(args(ans1))` respectively.

-If you would like to replace `stackunits` with multiplication automatically in the potential response trees use the add `mul` to the Extra Options field.

 This input type is built closely on the algebraic input type with the following differences.

-1. The input type checks for units in a case sensitive way.
-If there is more than one option then STACK suggests a list.
-E.g. if the student types `mhz` then STACK suggests `MHz` or `mHz`.
-2. The input type will check both the teacher's answer and the student's answer for units.
+1. The input type will check both the teacher's answer and the student's answer for units.
 The input will require the student's answer to have units if and only if the teacher's answer also has units.
 This normally forces the student to use units.
-But, students sometimes add units to dimensionless quantities (such as pH) and this input type will also enable a teacher to reject such input as invalid when the teacher does not use units.
+Also, students sometimes add units to dimensionless quantities (such as pH) and this input type will also enable a teacher to reject such input as invalid when the teacher does not use units.
-3. This input type *always accepts floating point numbers*, regardless of the option set on the edit form.
+2. This input type *always accepts floating point numbers*, regardless of the option set on the edit form.
-4. The student must type a number of some kind.
+3. The student must type a number of some kind.
 Entering units on their own will be invalid.
 Note, if you want to ask a student for units, then use the algebraic input type.
-Units on their own are a valid expression.
+Units on their own are a not valid expression for this input.
-5. If the teacher shows the validation, "with variable list" this will be displayed as "the units found in your answer are"...
+4. If the teacher shows the validation, "with variable list" this will be displayed as "the units found in your answer are"...
-6. The student is permitted to use variable names in this input type.
+5. The student is permitted to use variable names in this input type.
-7. The "insert stars" option is unchanged.
+6. The "insert stars" option is unchanged.
 You may or may not want your students to type a `*` between the numbers and units for implied multiplication.
-8. You may want the single letter variable names options here, which is why this option has not been changed for this input type.
+7. You may want the single letter variable names options here.
+Note that since `km` literally means `k*m=1000*m` this is not a problem with most units.
+8. The input type checks for units in a case sensitive way.
+If there is more than one option then STACK suggests a list.
+E.g. if the student types `mhz` then STACK suggests `MHz` or `mHz`.

+There are surprisingly few ambiguities in the units set up, but there will be some that the developers have missed (correctly dealing with ambiguous input is by definition an impossible problem!).
+Please contact us with suggestions for improvements.

+Note, the input does not currently support a situation where you want to accept as valid a purely numerical quantity and then use the PRT to deduct marks for failing to use units, rather than rejecting it as invalid.

 ### Extra Options ###

-The extra options should be a comma separated list of tags.
+The extra options to the input should be a comma separated list of tags.
 This input type makes use of the additional options in two ways:

 1. Units can be displayed using inline fractions \(m/s\) or negative powers \(m\,s^{-1}\).
 Add `negpow` to the Extra Options field to use negative powers.
 2. This input type modifies the student's answer to use `stackunits`.
 If you would like to replace `stackunits` with multiplication automatically in the potential response trees use the add `mul` to the Extra Options field.
+This is not recommended (you loose the information that you have a dimensional quantity as the student's answer) but is provided for legacy reasons.

 ## Answer tests  ##

-Six units answer tests are provided.
+STACK provides six answer tests for dealing with units.
 These are designed to accept a single answer with units such as `12.3*m/s`.
-This will not work with sets, lists, matrices, equations etc.  Both the teacher and student must answer in this form.
+This will not work with sets, lists, matrices, equations etc.

+The answer tests *require* the teacher's answer (second argument to the function) to have units.
+If the teacher does not specify units then the test will fail.
+This decision is to help question authors write robust questions e.g. just specifying a number would be problematic.
+The input will accept an answer as valid if and only if the teacher's answer has units, so you should know in advance if you have units.
+If you want to compare numbers (i.e. no units), just use the numerical test!

-Each answer test splits up the answer into two parts.
+The units answer tests will happily acccept a `stackunits` expression.
+Otherwise, the answer test splits up both arguments into this form first.

-  * The numerical part, which is tested with one of the three numerical tests ATNumSigFigs, ATNumRelative or ATNumAbsolute.
-Use the appropriate options for this test.
+* The numerical part is tested with one of the three numerical tests ATNumSigFigs, ATNumRelative or ATNumAbsolute.
+Units answer tests share code with these functions.
+Use the appropriate options for the chosen test.
 * The units.
 All non-numerical variable names are considered to be units.
-Hence, you cannot use other variables with this test.

-This answer test establishes if the student has

-* correct units, wrong number,
-* wrong units, but number is equivalent on conversion,
-* wrong class of units, i.e. Imperial not metric is a different problem from using \(m\) vs \(km\).
-* dimensional problems

 There are two families of answer tests.

 1. `Units[...]` gives feedback if the student has the wrong units, but number is equivalent on conversion,
 2. `UnitsStrict[...]` expects the student's answer to use exactly the units which appear in the teacher's answer.
 There is no conversion here.
 However, answernotes will record whether the conversion would have worked.

 __Notes__

-1. The student may not include any variables in their answer.
-All variables are considered to be units.
+1. All variables are considered to be units.
 2. The numerical part is compared using the one of the three numerical answer tests.
 Each *requires* various options, e.g. the number of significant figures, or the numerical accuracy.
 These answer tests uses identical options to the numerical tests.
 3. The units system accepts both `l` and `L` for litres, and the display respects the way they are typed in.
 4. Currently there is no localisation (i.e. language support) for unit names/spellings.